flutter/website/src/docs/development/data-and-backend/json.md

 ### Serializing JSON inline

-By looking at the [dart:convert][dart:convert] documentation, you'll see that you can decode the JSON by calling the `jsonDecode()` function, with the JSON string as the method argument.
+By looking at the [dart:convert][] documentation, you'll see that you can decode the JSON by calling the `jsonDecode()` function, with the JSON string as the method argument.

 <!-- skip -->
 ```dart